Julian194/Social-Network/readme.md

 # Social Network "The Gym"

 ## Summary
 A social network project.
 This website is a single-page application made with React.
 The main goal of this app is to connect likeminded fitness enthusiasts.
-If someone is looking for a new workout partner or just wants to share tips and hacks about their fitness journey the can connect on this website.
+If someone is looking for a new workout partner or just wants to share tips and hacks about their fitness journey they can connect on this website.

 ## Tech Stack
 * React.js and Redux